aerickt/steno-dictionaries/README.md

 Instead carry the first stroke far enough so that there is a consonant on the right hand
  - E.g. `KOL/KWREBGT` → collect, `KOR/KWREBGT` → correct

-If there are two vowels next to each other in the word, but the first stroke is a prefix stroke, there is no need to use the `KWR` starter on the next stroke:
+If the first stroke of an outline is a prefix, there is no need to use the `KWR` starter on the next stroke:
  - `KOE/OR/TKEU/TPHAEUT` → coordinate
- - `PRE/EPLT` → preempts
+ - `PRE/EPLT` → preempt

+Consonants can also be doubled if the previous stroke is a prefix and whatever follows is a valid word on its own:
+ - `TKEUS/SOFLS` → dissolves
+ - `TKEUS/SEU/PHEU/HRAR` → dissimilar

 #### Prefixes and suffixes
  - Since doubling consonants isn't used, `KWREU` is default for adding "-y"